spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method.md

 {% info_block infoBox %}

-This article describes the steps to add a new shipment method, without integrating with the shipment provider.
+This document describes the steps to add a new shipment method, without integrating with the shipment provider.

 {% endinfo_block %}